COINtoolbox/RESSPECT/docs/pre_processing.rst

 The first stage in consists in transforming the raw data into a uniform data matrix which will subsequently be given as input to the learning algorithm.

-The original implementation of ``actsnclass`` can handle text-like data from the SuperNova Photometric Classification Challenge
+``resspect`` can handle FITS format data from the RESSPECT project, csv data from the Photometric LSST Astronomical Classification Challenge (`PLAsTiCC <https://zenodo.org/record/2539456#.Xrsk33UzZuQ>`_)  and text-like data from the SuperNova Photometric Classification Challenge (`SNPCC <https://arxiv.org/abs/1008.1024>`_).
-(SNPCC) which is described in `Kessler et al., 2010 <https://arxiv.org/abs/1008.1024>`_.

-This version is equiped to input ``RESSPECT`` simulatons made with the `SNANA simulator <http://snana.uchicago.edu/>`_.

 Load 1 light curve: